What are the filing requirements for the Florida Homestead Exemption?

 This is further explained by the Highlands County Property Appraiser as follows:

 “Every person who has the legal or equitable title to real estate as of January 1, and maintains it as their permanent residence or as the residence of another legally or naturally dependent upon the owner may be entitled to up to $50,000 homestead exemption.”

 “The first $25,000 applies to all property taxes, including school district taxes.
 The additional exemption up to $25,000, applies to the assessed value between $50,000 and $75,000 and only to non-school taxes.”

 “In addition, assessed value increases on your homestead property will not exceed the lower of 3% per year, or average CPI, exclusive of any additions or renovations to the homestead.”

-While we are using the Highlands County Property appraiser as an example for today, if you are in another county please make sure to contact your local property appraiser to ask any questions and to confirm all deadlines.
+While we are using Highlands County as an example, if you are in another county please contact your local property appraiser to ask any questions and confirm all deadlines.

 Provided you are eligible, a homestead exemption filing deadline is March 1 of the year for which the exemption will apply.
 If March 1 lands on a weekday or holiday or for any late filing questions, please contact your local property appraiser for any filing date confirmations.

 Questions to be Prepared For